studioph/studiop/README.md

 This site is hosted on Firebase, and as such the content of the `functions` directory is intended to be utilized with Firebase Functions (Google Cloud Functions).
 There is currently 1 function for handling contact form submissions.

-The header and footer scripts in the root of the repository are for conditional loading of Google reCAPTCHA and form submission logic.
+The header and footer scripts in the root of the repository are for conditional loading of Google reCAPTCHA and form submission logic, and are inserted using a WordPress plugin.